|Tips on Providence Neighborhoods|

 Off-Campus Housing Service

-A number of apartments are reserved by Auxiliary Housing for first-year graduate students who are moving to the Providence area.
+A number of apartments are reserved by Auxiliary Housing for graduate students.
 Efficiency and one-bedroom apartments are available through this program as well as some shared two-bedroom options.
-Applications for the first-year housing program are available as of March 1 on the Auxiliary Housing website.
-Detailed descriptions of each type of unit, floor plans, pricing, and photos of apartment interiors and exteriors are available on the Auxiliary Housing website under the heading “First Year Graduate Student Program.”
-Properties available to first-year graduate students are located at 244 Bowen St., 71-73 Charlesfield St., 165-7 Lloyd Ave., 20 Olive St., and 86 Waterman St. in Providence.
+Applications for the graduate housing program open on March 1.
+Detailed descriptions of each type of unit, floor plans, pricing, and photos of apartment interiors and exteriors are available.
+Properties available to graduate students are located at 244 Bowen St., 71-73 Charlesfield St., 165-7 Lloyd Ave., 20 Olive St., and 86 Waterman St. in Providence.

 Brown’s campus is bordered on three sides by residential areas with an abundance of apartments and multi-bedroom houses that can be shared.
 Most Brown graduate students live off campus in the neighborhoods surrounding the University, but there are also affiliated housing options available.